sander76/clipstick/README.md

 ## Subcommands

-Subcommands are possible by adding a property with a union of `BaseModel`.
+Subcommands are possible by adding a property with a union of `BaseModel`, each defined as new path in the sub-command tree.
-Only one subcommand per model is allowed.
-(If you need more, have a look at [tyro](https://brentyi.github.io/tyro/)) Nesting of subcommands is also possible.

 <!-- [[[cog
 import cog